Current as of December 2018 | Download print version (in PDF)

 An Israeli NPO can be controlled by another NPO, a for-profit entity (which would lead to additional IRS scrutiny), the government, a local authority, or a local or foreign grantor charity.

 The tax laws in Israel do not distinguish among legal forms or types of NPOs.
 Therefore, the determination of taxable income and tax exemption does not depend on how an organization was originally formed.
-The two main tax laws – the Income Tax Ordinance and Value Added Tax Law – do not have the same definition for "public institution."
-While the Income Tax Ordinance relates primarily to the aims of the organization, the VAT Law refers to the nature of its activities.
+The two main tax laws—the Income Tax Ordinance and Value Added Tax Law—do not have the same definition for "public institution."
+While the Income Tax Ordinance primarily considers the aims of the organization, the VAT Law refers to the nature of its activities.

-Only "public institutions" are granted some exemption from taxes, according to the Income Tax Ordinance.
-Although there is no automatic exemption upon incorporation of an organization, there are some forms of organizations that are given preference in being recognized as "public institutions."
-For example, amutot, PBCs, and public endowments are given preferential treatment because of their prohibitions on distribution of profits to their members.
+Only "public institutions" are granted exemption from income tax, according to the Income Tax Ordinance, and only as long as the income is not derived from a trade or business carried on by the institution.
+Although there is no automatic exemption upon incorporation of an organization, the exemption is granted if the institution submits an annual financial report and self-assessment indicating the institution's sources of income.
 To determine which organizations may be recognized as public institutions for tax purposes, it is important to examine the legal structure and public aims of the organization, as well as the activities in which it is engaged.

 There are six criteria that an organization must satisfy in order to qualify for tax exemption: